m0rtyn/alfred-fast-note-to-notion/README.md

     - [Configure Data Files](#configure-data-files)
 - [Acknowledgements](#acknowledgements)

+## Features

+- Can add record to the end of Notion document (setted in config, see setup):
+  - Notes with plain text
+  - Checkbox with text (task)
+  - Checked checkbox with text (done task)
+- Can add to the Notion table (setted in config, see setup):
+  - Row (result) with "due date" field setted to tomorrow
+- Russian phonetical shortcuts for actions from above:
+  - add note — адд ноте
+  - add task — адд таск
+  - add result — адд ресулт

 ## Usage

 ![](https://media.giphy.com/media/qJKf1UcsiW3oviAJrO/giphy.gif)

-You can add notes and tasks to your notion document just from Alfred app!
+You can add notes and tasks to your notion document/table just from Alfred app!

 1. Trigger Alfred search (e.g. `option + space`)
 2. Start to write: add ...
-3. Select one of options: add note, add task.
+3. Select one of options: "add note", "add task", "add result", "done task".
 Or press `enter` for first result row
 4. Type text of note or task
-5. Press `Enter`, thats all
+5. Press `Enter`.
+Thats all

 ## Setup